A proof of cases of de Polignac's conjecture: Preliminary Results

 \section{Preliminary Results}

 Eratosthenes ($276-194$ B.C.) was a Greek mathematician whose work in number theory remains significant.
 Consider the following lemma.

-\begin{lem} Let $a > 1$ be an integer.
-If $a$ is not divisible by a prime number $p \leq \sqrt{a},$ then a is a prime. \end{lem}
+\begin{lemma} Let $a > 1$ be an integer.
+If $a$ is not divisible by a prime number $p \leq \sqrt{a},$ then a is a prime. \end{lemma}

-Eratosthenes used the above lemma as a basis of a technique called ``Sieve of Eratosthenes" for finding all the prime numbers less than a given integer $x$.
+Eratosthenes used the above lemma as a basis of a technique called ``Sieve of Eratosthenes" for finding all the prime numbers not exceeding a given integer $x$.
 The algorithm calls for writing down the integers from $2$ to $x$ in their natural order.
 The composite numbers in the sequence are then sifted out by crossing off from $2,$ every second number (all multiples of two) in the list, from the next remaining number, $3,$ every third number, and so on for all the remaining prime numbers less than or equal to $ \sqrt{x}.$ The integers that are left on the list are primes.
 We shall refer to the set of integers left as the {\bf residue} of the sieve.
-The order of the residue set is therefore equal to $\pi(x).$
+The order of the residue set is therefore equal to $\pi(x),$ the number of primes not exceeding the integer $x.$